rgleme/mtls-nginx-nodejs-example/README.md

+This is a fork from https://github.com/judif/mtls-nginx-nodejs-example

+In this example, there are mutual paths within and without MTLS.

+Common used for Financial Architectures

 # mTLS example with NGINX and NodeJS

 A simple example on how to do client authentication with certificates - mutual TLS (mTLS).